 Terrel Stafford Quartet at Montage was really good.
 They were all really great players, in fact.
 But we long not for the academic with the perfect tone but for the edge that reminds us we are alive.
 Like the moment when Terrel sat out during their version of “Taking A Chance On Love”.
 He leaned against the dark door to the right of the stage in this photo and the door flew open.
 Terrel almost fell into the light filled void.

-These are excerpts from my jazz fest coverage as chronicled on the Refrigerator.
+These are excerpts from my 2009 jazz fest notes.